ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

-Here, $P_{data}$ represents the distribution of real data, and $P_Z$ represents the distribution of the input noise vectors.
-In this model, the discriminator $D_w$ is trained not to classify examples as real or fake in the traditional sense but to function as a critic that helps calculate the Wasserstein distance, thus aiding in the convergence of the generator $G$ towards producing more realistic ECG signals.
+Here, $p_{data}$ denotes the distribution of real ECG heartbeats, and $p_z(z)$ represents the prior distribution of noise inputs.
+The discriminator $D_w$ is trained not to classify inputs as real or fake, but to estimate the Wasserstein distance between real and generated distributions.
+This formulation helps the generator $G$ converge more reliably toward producing physiologically realistic ECG signals.